 3.2 Effect of brittleness on corrosion resistance

-It is found that the precipitation of brittle phase will deteriorate the corrosion resistance of steel.
+It has been found that the precipitation of the brittle phase will negatively impact the corrosion resistance of steel.

-In addition, the literature shows that because of the high Cr mass fraction of 27.4Cr-3.8Mo ultra pure ferritic stainless steel, phase σ and phase χ are easily produced after aging at 950 ℃ for 0.5h, leading to a decrease in pitting resistance.
+Moreover, according to literature, the high Cr mass fraction of 27.4Cr-3.8Mo ultra-pure ferritic stainless steel leads to the formation of phases σ and χ after aging at 950°C for 0.5 hours, resulting in a decrease in pitting resistance.

-After aging at 1100 ℃ for 0.5h, phase σ and phase χ will gradually disappear, and the pitting resistance will recover.
-The pitting potential is shown in Fig. 15.
+However, aging at 1100°C for 0.5 hours causes phases σ and χ to gradually disappear and the pitting resistance to recover.
+The change in pitting potential is illustrated in Figure 15.

 Fig. 15 Pitting Potential of 24.7Cr-3.4Mo and 27.4cr-3.8Mo Stainless Steel

-The content of Cr and Mo in stainless steel has a decisive influence on its corrosion resistance.
-When the mass fraction of Cr is more than 25% and the temperature is 700~800 ℃, σ phase and χ phase will be precipitated, which will reduce the corrosion resistance of the steel.
+The content of chromium (Cr) and molybdenum (Mo) in stainless steel plays a crucial role in its corrosion resistance.
+When the Cr mass fraction exceeds 25% and the temperature is between 700-800°C, the precipitation of σ and χ phases will occur, leading to a decrease in corrosion resistance.

-Huang Zhitao et al. believed that in the chloride environment, increasing the mass fraction of Mo in the high-purity ferritic stainless steel can delay the precipitation of M23C6 (M is Fe, Cr and Mo) and improve its pitting corrosion resistance;
+Welded joints in corrosive environments are prone to intergranular, pitting, crevice, and other types of local corrosion.
+Researchers such as Huang Zhitao have found that increasing the Mo mass fraction in high-purity ferritic stainless steel in chloride environments can delay the precipitation of M23C6 (where M is Fe, Cr, and Mo) and improve pitting corrosion resistance.

 Fig. 16 Corrosion Resistance of 430Ti Ferritic Stainless Steel

-To sum up, the higher the mass fraction of Cr in the ultra pure ferritic stainless steel, the more likely it is to produce precipitates, which will seriously reduce the corrosion resistance of the steel.
-Adding a certain amount of Nb, Ti and Mo will improve its corrosion resistance, but the TiN formed by Ti will have a negative impact on the pitting corrosion resistance of the steel.
+In conclusion, the higher the Cr mass fraction in ultra-pure ferritic stainless steel, the more likely it is to produce precipitates that severely reduce its corrosion resistance.
+Adding appropriate amounts of niobium (Nb), titanium (Ti), and molybdenum (Mo) can improve the steel’s corrosion resistance, however, the formation of TiN from Ti has a negative impact on the pitting corrosion resistance of the steel.

 4. Conclusion and prospect